T7, 11/04/2026

 How stress affects our judgement

-(Q27) we are all sometimes required to weigh up information under stressful conditions.
-But do we become better or worse at processing information?
+[Đoạn 1] Some of the most important decisions of our lives occur while we’re feeling stressed and anxious.
+From medical decisions to financial and professional ones, we are all sometimes required to weigh up information under stressful conditions.
+But do we become better or worse at processing and using information under such circumstances?

-(Q29) We asked the firefighters to estimate their likelihood of experiencing 40 different adverse events… We then gave them either good news… or bad news… and asked them to provide new estimates.
+[Đoạn 4] This is how we arrived at these results.
+We asked the firefighters to estimate their likelihood of experiencing 40 different adverse events in their life, such as being involved in an accident or becoming a victim of card fraud.
+We then gave them either good news (that their likelihood of experiencing these events was lower than they’d thought) or bad news (that it was higher) and asked them to provide new estimates.

 27. In the first paragraph, the writer introduces the topic by